akovac35/aspnetopentelemetrysamples/signoz/README.md

 # SigNoz Sample Application

-This sample application can be used to demonstrate sending Open Telemetry data to SigNoz.
+This sample application can be used to demonstrate sending OpenTelemetry data to SigNoz.

 ## Getting Started